 How To Make Easy Baked Beans

-This is one of the best side dishes because it’s so easy–it’s really just a can of baked beans loaded full of ingredients you probably already have in your pantry.
+This is one of the best side dishes because it's so easy--it's really just a can of baked beans loaded full of ingredients you probably already have in your pantry.
 Since dry beans are a long process, we love this recipe for its speed and flexibility.

 This dish is made with ketchup, brown sugar, and yellow mustard powder, which are classic bbq sauce ingredients so it's semi-homemade without going overboard.